-While we are delighted with the progress that we have made on most of the region's public beaches, we are disappointed to report that Tenean Beach in Dorchester and King's Beach in Lynn and Swampscott were still unsafe for swimming more than one out of every five days in 2020," Mancini said.
-"We are particularly concerned about the situation at King's Beach, where filthy, bacteria laden discharges both Lynn Swampscott at Stacey Brook continue to threaten public health.
+"While we are delighted with the progress that we have made on most of the region's public beaches, we are disappointed to report that Tenean Beach in

-Environment Massachusetts highlighted King's Beach in its report Monday and said the water there "tested as potentially unsafe for 64 days, more days then pay other beach in the than any other beach in the
+Dorchester and King's Beach in Lynn and Swampscott were still unsafe for swimming more than one out of every five days in 2020," Mancini said.
+"We are particularly concerned about the situation at King's Beach, where filthy, bacteria laden discharges from both Lynn and Swampscott at Stacey Brook continue to threaten public health."

-Mancini said the Environment state, and 75% of the days that conclusion. sampling took place.
+Environment Massachusetts highlighted King's Beach in its report Monday and said the water there "tested as potentially unsafe for 64 days, more days than any other beach in the state, and 75% of the days that sampling took place"